 As mentioned above, some state homestead laws allow you to deduct the value of your homestead from your property taxes.

 For example, a state might have a $50,000 homestead property tax exemption.
-If your small homestead is valued at $75,000, then you only need to pay property taxes on $25k of it.
+If your small homestead is valued at $75,000, you only need to pay property taxes on $25k of it.
 So, even if the state property taxes are high, you might not have to pay much thanks to an exemption.

 Climate & Natural Resources